 01 of 06

-If you buy large bags of pet food, Rock salt, or many other items at the grocery store, you are purchasing packaging that you can re-use once it's empty to make great tote bags.
-This is a great re-use re-think kind of project that takes a used material and stops it from ending up in the landfill while creating a robust and durable bag that will be safe to use for years.
+If you buy bagged pet food, rock salt, or any other items that come in large bags, you are also purchasing packaging that you can re-use once it's empty.
+This tote bag is a great re-use re-think kind of project that takes a used material and stops it from ending up in the landfill while creating a robust and durable bag that will be safe to use for years.
 Given the kind of material the bags are made of, it easily wipes clean, so it is no big deal if a grocery item leaks.

 Continue to 2 of 6 below.